maboyu0424/Casestudy/README.md

 Just like this:

-Ifran make done the Html page ,and he also create a main.dart,and write like this:
+Irfan make done the Html page ,and he also create a main.dart,and write like this:

 1.NumberInputElement submit = querySelector('#submit') as NumberInputElement;